-- Are employed for 14 days or more.
-This refers to the length of contract, not the number of days of work.
+- Are employed for 14 days or more, referring to the length of the contract, not the number of days worked.

-The KET should be Soft or hard copy, including handwritten within 14 days from the start of employment.
+The KET should be issued in either soft or hard copy, including handwritten, within 14 days from the start of employment.

 KETs must include:

 |Duration of employment (if employee is on fixed-term contract).

 |Working arrangements, such as:

 For hourly, daily or piece-rated workers, employers should also indicate the basic rate of pay (e.g. $X per hour, day or piece).

 |Overtime payment period (if different from item 7 salary period).